 “Me siento alegre” (I Feel Happy) is told from the perspectives of young children recounting the people, places and things that make them feel happy.

 Thanks to being available on Unite for Literacy, the story comes with a clear, well-enunciated audio narration that you can play in both Spanish and English.

-This story has been floating around for centuries.
+“La ratita presumida” (The Smug Little Mouse) is a story that’s been floating around for centuries.
 Starting off orally, it was put to paper in “Lágrimas” by Fernán Caballero in 1839.

 There are quite a few different versions of this story, but it usually involves a soon-to-be-wed mouse, her many suitors and a cat.
 While this tale may sound a little dark, it’s widely used as a children’s book because of its moral and educational value.